Fluoride is added to water supplies to protect teeth against decay.

 Fluoride is added to reach an optimum dosage of 1 part per million (1 milligram per litre).

-Water fluoridation at this level is safe and effective.
-It has been practised for more than 50 years in Australia and worldwide.
 The National Health and Medical Research Council (NHMRC) has determined the safe concentration of fluoride in drinking water based on health considerations.
 This is published in the Australian Drinking Water Guidelines.

 The addition of fluoride to drinking water supplies is carefully controlled and monitored.

 The addition of fluoride doesn't change the taste, smell or colour of water.